 Which is greater, the gold or the temple that makes the gold holy?

 Jesus uses this question to rebuke the Pharisees because they treated the gold as if it were more important than the temple.
-Alternate translation: "The temple that has dedicated the gold to God is more important than the gold!" the temple that makes the gold holy

-"the temple that makes the gold belong to God alone" Matthew 23:18 it is nothing

-And

-The understood information can be made clear.
-Alternate translation: "And you also say"

-"he does not have to do what he has sworn to do" or "he does not have to keep his oath"

-the gift

-This is an animal or grain that a person would bring to God by putting it on God's altar.

-is bound to his oath

-"is tied to his oath."
-Being required to do what one has said he would do in an oath is spoken of as if he is tied to the oath.
-Alternate translation: "must do what he promised to do"

-blind people

-The Jewish leaders were spiritually blind.
-Although they thought of themselves as teachers, they were unable to understand God's truth.

-Which is greater, the gift or the altar that makes the gift holy?
-Jesus uses this question to rebuke the Pharisees for treating the gift as if it were more important than the altar.
+Alternate translation: "The temple that has dedicated the gold to God is more important than the gold!"
+Matthew 23:21 the one who lives in it the temple that makes the gold holy God the Father "the temple that makes the gold belong to God alone" Matthew 23:22 Matthew 23:18 him who sits on it And The understood information can be made clear.
+God the Father Alternate translation: "And you also say" Matthew 23:23 it is nothing Woe to you hypocrites! "he does not have to do what he has sworn to do" or "he does not have to keep his oath" "How terrible it will be for you hypocrites!"
+See how you translated this in Matthew 11:21. the gift mint and dill and cumin This is an animal or grain that a person would bring to God by putting it on God's altar.
+These are various leaves and seeds people used to make food taste good. is bound to his oath you have left undone "is tied to his oath."
+Being required to do what one has "you have not obeyed" said he would do in an oath is spoken of as if he is tied to the oath.
+Alternate translation: "must do what he promised to do" the weightier matters - "the more important matters" Matthew 23:19 But these you ought to have done blind people "You ought to have obeyed these more important laws" The Jewish leaders were spiritually blind.
+Although they thought of themselves as teachers, they were and not to have left the other undone unable to understand God's truth.
+This can be stated in positive and active form.
+Alternate Which is greater, the gift or the altar that makes the gift holy? translation: "and to make sure the other is done" or "and to make sure to do the other" Jesus uses this question to rebuke the Pharisees for Matthew 23:24 treating the gift as if it were more important than the altar.
 Alternate translation: "The altar that makes the gift holy is greater than the gift!"

-the altar that makes the gift holy

-"the altar that makes the gift special to God"

-by everything on it
+You blind guides the altar that makes the gift holy Jesus uses this metaphor to describe the Pharisees.
+Jesus means that the Pharisees do not understand God's "the altar that makes the gift special to God" commands or how to please him.
+Therefore, they cannot teach others how to please God.
+See how you Matthew 23:20 translated this metaphor in [Matthew 15:14] by everything on it you who strain out a gnat but swallow a camel strain out a gnat